CyVerse-learning-materials/cyverse_mooc/step8.rst

      .. tip::

-        Even once the application is in the Running status, you may still have to wait some additional time if data is being transferred
+        Even when the application is in the 'Running' status, you may still have to wait some additional time if data is being transferred.

 *Completing our analysis in R*